sal55/langs/oldmdocs.md

 * It's been through several generations since then and now targets x64 processors running Windows.

-* Some programs (not using unsupported features) can be compiled into a C source file.

 * It has also recently become a hybrid language, with a high-level 'variant' data type so that it can also be used for scripting.

 * It can and has been used as a superior replacement for C.